neilspell/Bootstrap/Day 2 - More Bootstrap.md

   </div>
 </nav>
 ````
-Experiment with some of the classes in the code to see if you can change the appearance, or add more _items_.
+👨🏽‍💻 Experiment with some of the classes in the code to see if you can change the appearance, or add more _items_.

 ### Task 8 - Photo Carousel 📸
-A Photo Carousel allows the user to view various photos related to one another, this can be on a click command or automated.
+A Photo Carousel allows the user to view various photos related to one another, this can be on a _click-command_ or _automated_.

-1. Add the following code inside your `<body>` tags, try to pick a suitable place that will make the webpage look good.
+1. Add the following code inside your `<body>` tags, try to pick a suitable place that will make the webpage look good.😎

 ````html
 <div id="carouselExampleIndicators" class="carousel slide" data-ride="carousel">